logzio/logz-docs/_source/logzio_collections/_prometheus-sources/ml.md

 ## Overview

+Google AI Platform is a suite of services on Google Cloud specifically targeted at building, deploying, and managing machine learning models in the cloud.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Google AI Platform metrics to Logz.io, you need to add the **inputs.stackdriver** and **outputs.http** plug-ins to your Telegraf configuration file.